karolnedza/avx-sva-lab-docs/docs/lab3.md

 Until now we have set up a relatively flat any to any network.
 Now let's see how we can segment our network by using Aviatrix Multi-Cloud Network Segmentation.
 ### Task

-Your Junior collegue deployed two Transit Gateways from UI.
-Go to **_Multi-Cloud Transit -> Segmentation_**.
-First we need to enable segmentation for all 3 transit gateways.
+Your Junior collegue deployed two Transit Gateways from UI and now you need to go to **_Multi-Cloud Transit -> Segmentation_**. and enable segmentation for all 2 transit gateways: Azure and GCP.

 <img src="https://raw.githubusercontent.com/karolnedza/avx-sva-lab-docs/master/docs/images/segmentation.png" width="700">

-Select the gateway and click enable. **Make sure to do this  all GCP and Azure transit gateways**.
+Select the gateway and click enable. **Make sure to do this only for GCP and Azure transit gateways**.

 We can use terraform to enable segmentation on AWS Transit GW we created earlier